-Imagery is a figure of speech or vivid description which appeals to the five senses.
 "To Autumn" is a masterpiece of the imagery.
-Here we find one image coming after the other in quick succession, and every image is sublime, super and unique.
-We can feel and see all what Keats sees and feels.
-There are two types of imagery.
-Keats uses both audio and visual images.
+Here we find one image coming after the other in quick succession, and every image is sublime, super and unique. we can feel and see all what Keats sees and feels.
+Keats' uses both audio and visual images.